Academic Evaluation — Track Your Program Progress

 Reading, English, and Math Assessment(s): Requirement satisfied by assessment (ACT, Asset, ACCUPLACER, etc.) or completion of developmental course(s).

-The assessment block(s) can either be towards the beginning or the end of your Program Evaluation/Degree Audit.
+The assessment block(s) can either be towards the beginning or the end of your Academic Evaluation.
 The Liberal Arts degrees do not contain this information.
-Your advisor can run a separate advising Program Evaluation/Degree Audit to view this information.
+Your advisor can run a separate advising Academic Evaluation to view this information.

-Placement Test Scores: Check to ensure all scores are accounted for on your Program Evaluation/Degree Audit.
+Placement Test Scores: Check to ensure all scores are accounted for on your Academic Evaluation.

 Financial Aid Satisfactory Progress: Indicates if you are eligible for financial aid.

 Please see your advisor if you have any questions.